styczynski/atom-terminal-panel/README.md

 * modular commands system
   * To add new commands just write your own /or download existing plugin!
   * And copy it to the ./commands directory! - Easy, right?

+And a lot more!
+See it by yourself!

 ## Plugins